Optimal Correlated Equilibria in General-Sum Extensive-Form Games: Fixed-Parameter Algorithms, Hardness, and Two-Sided Column-Generation: Preliminaries

-We briefly discuss why this paper does not address the ``missing corner of the square'', the {\em normal-form correlated equilibrium} (NFCE).
-In NFCE, the mediator tells each player her entire pure strategy $\pi_i$ at the start of the game, at which point the player may choose to deviate.
-Unlike the other three concepts, because NFCE involves the whole recommendation being given upfront, it is impossible to express it in the language of trigger agents we have introduced.
-Indeed, it is known computing optimal NFCEs is NP-hard even in two-player games without chance nodes~\cite{Stengel08:Extensive}, making it a distinctly difficult problem that is out of the scope of this paper.
+The fourth notion of equilibrium, called {\em normal-form correlated equilibrium} (NFCE), is often known as simply the {\em correlated equilibrium}.
+In NFCE, the mediator tells each player her entire pure strategy $x_i$ at the start of the game, at which point the player may choose to deviate.
+It is known computing optimal NFCEs is NP-hard even in two-player games without chance nodes (unlike for the three notions we study in this paper)~\cite{Stengel08:Extensive}, making it a distinctly difficult problem that is out of the scope of this paper.
+Thus, throughout this paper, we use {\em ``correlated equilibrium''} to generically refer to any of the three notions of correlated equilibrium that we investigate.